 Why did you sign up for the Singapore City Seminar?

 As a Swede in New York City and having lived and led teams across the world, I was eager to continue growing as a global leader and finding new ways to drive meaningful business results.
-With Asia becoming an increasingly influential force in the global economy, the seminar offered a unique opportunity to immerse myself in a region that blends cutting-edge innovation with a rich, traditional culture.
+With Asia being the world’s fastest growing region and an increasingly influential force in the global economy.
 MF

 Was there a specific “Singapore thing” you were most looking forward to?
 Did it live up to expectations?